daczarne/udemy_master_bigquery_internals/04_using_bigquery_dashboard_options/README.md

 When writing to permanent tables we need to also select the disposition (*write if empty*, *append to table*, or *overwrite table*).
 The tables been queried must be in the same location as the destination data set.
 The "Allow large results" checkbox enables results larger than 10GB (the max default limit).

 **Job priority** determines how the job is executed. *Interactive* jobs are run immediately. *Batch* jobs start as soon as resources are available in the shared resource pool.

+# Caching

+In order for GBQ to cache results, the query statement should be exactly the same.
+They are also not cached if their is a destination table specified to store the results (CREATE, INSERT, etc).
+They will be re-run if the tables or views used in the query have changed.
+Query results can never be cached for tables with streaming ingestion.
+They also cannot be cached if the query uses non-deterministic functions (like NOW(), CURRENT_USER(), CURRENT_DATE(), etc).
+Queries will not be cached if they use external results (like BigTable or CloudStorage).
+Lastly, the result set must be smaller than 10GBs to be cached.